Robust Energy System Design via Semi-infinite Programming: Limitations of the Feasibility Time-Step Heuristic

-In \ref{milp_example}, $x_1$ and $x_2$ represent abstract component capacities, $y_1$ an uncertain demand, and $z_1$ and $z_2$ component outputs, while $b$ models on/off decisions for component $2$ to account for the minimal part load restriction of that component.
-Compared with component $1$, component $2$ is half as expensive to install but has a minimum part load, below which the component has to be shut off.
+In \eqref{milp_example}, $x_1$ and $x_2$ represent abstract component capacities, $y_1$ an uncertain demand, and $z_1$ and $z_2$ component outputs, while $b$ models on/off decisions for component $2$ to account for the minimal part load restriction of that component.
+Compared with Component $1$, Component $2$ is half as expensive to install but has a minimum part load, below which the component has to be shut off.

 For simplicity, we assume cost and demand data without reference to real-world data.
-Specifically, component 1 is assumed to cost $2$ units, and component 2 is assumed to cost $1$ unit.
-Demand is assumed to be in the range between $0$ and $100$ units.
+Specifically, Component 1 is assumed to cost $2$ units, and Component 2 is assumed to cost $1$ unit.
+Demand is assumed to be in the range between $0$ and $100$ units and has to be met exactly without curtailment of excess power.

-The dependency of the uncertainty set $\mathcal{Y}(x_2)$ on the design variable $x_2$ makes \ref{milp_example} an existence-constrained generalized semi-infinite program (EGSIP), which can be written as: